ErikKalkoken/django-eve-auth/README.md

 - User can login via EVE SSO.
 New user accounts will automatically be created from the Eve character.
 - Users keep their account as long as the character does not change ownership
 - Template tag for creating user icons from the related eve character portrait
+- User's character name is updated with every new login
 - Fully tested

 ## Technical overview